elricstorm/rails-for-windows/docs/chap01.md

 ##### Design your environment on paper

 Sometimes the simplest approach to deciding where things are going to go and how things will work is just to take out a piece of paper and start writing your ideas down or organize a checklist.

+###### Questioning and Setting Your Own Expectations

+     Are you planning on developing GUI tools or other apps with Ruby by itself?
+     Are you planning to only use ruby on rails and work with web development?
+     If web development is your focus, what type of stack do you want to build?
+     Are there any special dependencies you need for your development stack?
+     What editor or IDE do you want to use when coding or developing?
+     Do you plan on using a VM for virtual developing?
+     How do you plan on handling versioning and backups?
+     If using databases, what type of database management system will you use?

+This is a very simple list of questions that help you determine what things you may want to consider.
+For instance, if you plan on developing GUI apps at some point, you might want to check out WxRuby widgets.
+You also may want to have a GitHub account for backing up and handling versioning.
+Try to focus on core components and ideas pertaining to how you develop.
+The pieces you need later to complete your website can be saved for another time.

 As an example from my notes:

 * [x] Install and use VirtualBox for VM management
 * [x] Install and use a Windows 8.1 VM